MaikuB/flutter_local_notifications/flutter_local_notifications/README.md

           );
 ```

-Here the call to `flutterLocalNotificationsPlugin.resolvePlatformSpecificImplementation<IOSFlutterLocalNotificationsPlugin>()` returns the iOS implementation of the plugin that contains APIs specific to iOS, provided that the application is running on iOS.
+Here the call to `flutterLocalNotificationsPlugin.resolvePlatformSpecificImplementation<IOSFlutterLocalNotificationsPlugin>()` returns the iOS implementation of the plugin that contains APIs specific to iOS if the application is running on iOS.
 The `?.` operator is used here as the result will be null when run on other platforms.
-Developers may alternative choose to guard this call by checking the platform their application is running on.
+Developers may alternatively choose to guard this call by checking the platform their application is running on.

 ### Displaying a notification